ravasthi/yaras/README.md

 # yaras

 Yet another React app starter.
+Based on Create React App (see instructions below), with the following additions:

+* Styles in Sass (scss format)
+* Stylelint and Eslint configs
+* .editorconfig
+* A basic set of styles based on [css3-foundation](https://github.com/ravasthi/css3-foundation)

+* * *

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).